 Table of Contents

-Oral lesions in Ahwatukee are any abnormal growths or sores in the mouth.
+Oral lesions are any abnormal growths or sores in the mouth.
+They may look like red, white, or yellow patches or sores.
 You might find them on the lips, gums, tongue, or inside the cheeks.
-While some are benign oral lesions, others may be oral cancer lesions requiring medical attention.
+While some are benign, others may be oral cancer lesions requiring medical attention.
 Only about 3–5% of oral lesions are cancerous.
 Many are benign and not dangerous.
-A lack of Vitamin B12 can cause them.
-They may look like red, white, or yellow patches or sores.

 Canker Sores | Small, painful ulcers caused by stress, injury, or certain foods. |